|© 2018 - WEBSITE & CONTENTS COPYRIGHTED - JOHNNY PRILL - JOHNNY PRILL MUSIC - ALL RIGHTS RESERVED

 Nursing Home, Prill won a “volunteer of the year” award from the Health Care

 Association of Michigan.
-In 2016, Prill celebrated 30 years of volunteering at Courtney
+In 2018, Prill celebrates 32 years of volunteering at Courtney

-like to offer special thanks to Kay Peruski and the staff at Courtney Manor for all their
+"I owe a special thank you to my family, Kay Peruski and the staff at Courtney Manor for